Posted on

 Vitamin D is a tricky topic.
 The truth is, you will see it described as both.

 What we do know is that Vitamin D is important for our health, and it’s responsible for a number of important functions in the body.
-For example, it helps to regulate our blood pressure, maintain our bone health, and protect us against some types of cancer.
+For example, it helps to regulate our blood pressure, maintain our bone health (Locomotor System), and protect us against some types of cancer.

 So whether you think of Vitamin D as a hormone or a vitamin, make sure you’re getting enough of it in your diet.
 You can find Vitamin D in foods like fatty fish, eggs, and fortified dairy products.
-But if you’re not getting enough of it, and you can’t, or don’t, eat certain foods, you can also take supplements.*
+But if you’re not getting enough of it, and you can’t eat certain foods due to sensitivities, you can also take supplements.*

 Bottom line: whether you think of Vitamin D as a hormone or a vitamin, make sure you’re getting enough of it in your diet.

-Benefits of Vitamin D come in many forms
+The Benefits of Vitamin D Come in Many Forms

 There are four forms of Vitamin D.